netanelc305/PlEXcalaison/README.md

 5. Read the update file again
 6. Execute the installation

-We created a mount point on the junction folder to point to the valid folder(which contains the valid update).
+We created a mount point on the junction folder to point to a folder that contains the valid update file.
 Set opLock on cacert.pem with a callback function, As soon as it acess we change the mount point to the malicious folder.

 In addition, we have created an RPC client that will trigger the update.